-For some, their relationship with the rector is the most important aspect, whereas others will be more invested in a program or subgroup within the congregation.
-Some will grieve the loss of the former rector, while others will show little grief if their specific programs are maintained.
+For some, relationships with the rector is important whereas others will be more invested in a program or sub-group within the congregation.
+Some will grieve the loss of the former rector whereas others will show little grief if their specific programs are maintained.

-Both growth and decline create tension as they have the potential to compromise the core values of one or both groups.
-Growth will jeopardize the opportunity for close personal relationships; decline will jeopardize the opportunity for special programming.
+Both growth and decline create tension as they potentially compromise the core value of the other group.
+Growth will jeopardize the opportunity for close personal relationships, whereas decline will jeopardize the opportunity for special programming.

-Without a unified core value, parishioners will be more aware of conflict, or the potential for conflict, and are likely to express more anxiety during the transitional time than smaller or larger congregations.
+Without a unified core value parishioners will be more aware of conflict, or the potential for conflict, and are likely to express more anxiety during the transitional time than smaller or larger congregations.
 The most anxious parishioners are likely to pressure others to "get the search done" without taking the necessary time to create a unified sense of the congregation that meets the potential needs of both groups.